flexera-public/policy_templates/cost/azure/reserved_instances/recommendations/README.md

 - *Minimum Savings Threshold* - Minimum potential savings required to generate a recommendation.
 - *Allow/Deny Subscriptions* - Allow or Deny entered Subscriptions to filter results.
 - *Allow/Deny Subscriptions List* - A list of allowed or denied Subscription IDs/names.
 Leave blank to check all Subscriptions.
+- *Allow/Deny Regions* - Allow or Deny entered regions to filter results.
+- *Allow/Deny Regions List* - A list of allowed or denied regions.
+Leave blank to check all Regions.
 - *Look Back Period* - Number of days of prior usage to analyze.
 - *Resource Types* - Types of resources to provide recommendations for.
 Items can be removed by clicking X to the right of the name.
 - *Reservation Term* - Length of reservation term to provide recommendations for.
 Can be set to either `1 Year` or `3 Year`